Website1908/Moneyplus.github.to/README.md

 # Moneyplus.github.to
 The Sparks Foundation Internship Project : Basic Banking System-Money Plus.
+Made By-Aditi Churad
 A Web Application used to transfer money between multiple users (Project contains 10 dummy users).
 A dummy user can also be created.